parafoxx/OfflineViewer/README.md

 ### Build
 Open ```map-file-download-center/docker-compose.yml``` and change the ```environment``` vairables to your needs:
 In this example, every file in `/opt/ohdm/` will be shown in the android application.
+Make sure, that there are actually `map-files` in the directory you specified under `volumes` in the `docker-compose.yml`.

 ```
 version: "3.3"